-The Incan Empire, which was established in Peru in the 1400s and expanded to also include parts of five other present-day countries, is the most well known of South America’s indigenous cultures, but many other indigenous societies also call this continent home.
+The Incan Empire was established in Peru in the 1400s, then expanded to include parts of five other present-day countries.
+It is the most well-known of South America’s indigenous cultures, but many other indigenous societies also call this continent home.
 The indigenous populations of South America continue to have a strong influence on the human landscape of this continent.
-Although nearly half of the indigenous people now live in urban areas, they maintain a deep connection to the physical environment, which is manifested through their religious beliefs, cultural celebrations, and political actions.
+Although nearly half of the indigenous people now live in urban areas, they maintain a deep connection to the physical environment.
+The connection is manifested through their religious beliefs, cultural celebrations, and political actions.

 PS: You can read all about the Book Voyage challenge, find new book lists each month, and download your free printable map book tracker, with a color-coded map of each region here.

 As always, you are welcome to choose any book about South America that you’d like.
 We’ve compiled some highly recommended reads to get you started.
 Our list of books set in South America includes a wide variety of non-fiction, memoirs, historical fiction, and contemporary fiction.
 Several of the novels on the list feature elements of magical realism, which is a prominent subgenre in Latin-American literature.